Commodity broker: History

 Historically, commodity brokers traded grain and livestock futures contracts.
 Today, commodity brokers trade a wide variety of financial derivatives based on not only grain and livestock, but also derivatives based on foods/softs, metals, energy, stock indexes, equities, bonds, currencies, and an ever growing list of other underlying assets.
 Ever since the 1980s, the majority of commodity contracts traded are financial derivatives with financial underlying assets such as stock indexes and currencies.
-Post the implementation of the Volcker rule in 2014, the number of commodity trading houses and individual brokers have dwindled.
+Since the implementation of the Volcker rule in 2014, the number of commodity trading houses and individual brokers has dwindled.

 Types

 Firms and individuals who are often collectively called commodity brokers include:

 Floor Broker/Trader: an individual who trades commodity contracts on the floor of a commodities exchange.
 When executing trades on behalf of a client in exchange for a commission he is acting in the role of a broker.
 When trading on behalf of his own account, or for the account of his employer, he is acting in the role of a trader.
 Floor trading is conducted in the pits of a commodity exchange via open outcry.
-A floor broker is different from a "floor trader" he or she also works on the floor of the exchange, makes trades as a principal for his or her own account.
+A floor broker is different from a "floor trader".
+The floor trader also works on the floor of the exchange but makes trades as a principal for his or her own account or for the floor trader's firm.

 Futures Commission Merchant (FCM): a firm or individual that solicits or accepts orders for commodity contracts traded on an exchange and holds client funds to margin, similar to a securities broker-dealer.
 Most individual traders do not work directly with a FCM, but rather through an IB or CTA.

 Introducing Broker (IB): a firm or individual that solicits or accepts orders for commodity contracts traded on an exchange.
 IBs do not actually hold customer funds to margin.
 Client funds to margin are held by a FCM associated with the IB.

 Commodity Trading Advisor (CTA): a firm or individual that, for compensation or profit, advises others, on the trading of commodity contracts.
 They advise commodity pools and offer managed futures accounts.
 Like an IB, a CTA does not hold customer funds to margin; they are held at a FCM.
 CTAs exercise discretion over their clients' accounts, meaning that they have power of attorney to trade the clients account on his behalf according to the client's trading objectives.
 A CTA is generally the commodity equivalent to a financial advisor or mutual fund manager.

 Commodity Pool Operator (CPO): a firm or individual that operates commodity pools advised by a CTA.
 A commodity pool is essentially the commodity equivalent to a mutual fund.

 Registered Commodity Representative (RCR)/Associated Person (AP): an employee, partner or officer of a FCM, IB, CTA, or CPO, duly registered and licensed to conduct the activities of a FCM, IB, CTA, or CPO.
 This is the commodity equivalent to a registered representative.